-The governance framework comprises the systems, processes, culture and values, by which the authority is directed and controlled including activities through which it accounts to, engages with and leads its communities.
+The governance framework comprises the systems, processes, culture and values, by which the authority is directed and controlled including activities through which it is held accountable by, engages with and leads its communities.
 It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost effective services.